microsoft/LightGBM/docs/Parameters.rst

 ~~~~~~~~~~

 For LambdaRank learning, it needs query information for training data.
-LightGBM use an additional file to store query data, like the following:
+LightGBM uses an additional file to store query data, like the following:

 ::